alexezh/shadow/README.md

 Shadow is an experimental framework for an AI-first editor designed around formatting and semantic extraction.
+It is inspired by work I've done in [foolpy](https://github.com/alexezh/foolpy) focusing on off-the-shelf models.

 # Formatting as Semantic